YashvirGaming/crunchyroll-auto-skip-pro/README.md

 - ⏭️ Auto-skip anime **Openings (OP)**
 - 🔁 Auto-skip **Recaps**
 - ⏹️ Auto-skip **Endings (ED)**
-- ⚡ Fast and accurate skipping using AniSkip data
 - 🎛️ Simple ON / OFF toggle
 - 🔔 On-screen indicator when a section is skipped
 - 🧠 Smart caching for faster episode loading